bartbilliet/ColdStart-Challenge-2021/challenges/challenge2/completed/coldstartapp/README.md

 # ColdStart Web Application - Challenge 1 Solution

+## Personal comment
+All code written to solve this challenge can be found in this **\completed** folder.

+The code is written very quickly in a few spare hours, with the goal to learn and experiment with Azure functionality in a kind of quick hackaton/poc way.
+No attention was paid to refactoring, catching errors, or cleaning up code, since 2 weeks later the clean solution will be published by ColdStart-Challenge anyway.

+Vue.js and node.js are not my usual frameworks, so I'm very well aware code could be written much-much more optimal.

+See all the way at the bottom of this readme also for manually run commands for this part of the challenge ("**My solution challenge 2**").

+The site is published at: https://calm-forest-037926d03.azurestaticapps.net

 ## Introduction

 This is a possible solution for the first coding challenge.
 The objectives were the following: